zkulbeda/english-cards/10 youth and society.md

 I think that's the teenage years are most wonderful years in our life.
 At this age we start a new adult life.
 We get more and more freedom.
 We can have a lot of fun with our friends.
 We think more for ourselves.

 Being together is very important for teenagers.
-Together we can do much more then on our own.
+Together we can do much more than on our own.
 Various activities provide them with a chance to make friends, have fun and develop different skills.
 There are a lot of organization so young people can find a group or a movement that will suit their interests.
-I believe that being involved in the social life of the country makes us feel more grown-up and more confident.
+I believe that being involved in the social life of the country makes us feel more grown-up and confident.

+Those who want to help people in need, can go to hospitals, work with disabled or sick people, those who need care and love.
+Some young people who ae full of creative ideas can take part in festivals, exhibitions and contests.
+They may take part in one of the largest project that called "100 ideas for Belarus".
+Also organizations provide young people with working place in summer.

 #### 2. If you have a change to start a campaign, what will you campaign to?